In Brief

 The Investment Trap

 Now imagine someone comes to him with Ephesians 2:8-9 and says: "You didn't choose.
 Grace chose you.
 Faith itself was a gift."
 In that moment, he is not reconsidering a theological claim.
-He is being asked to write off forty years of investment.
-To admit that all that testimony, all that identity-building, was built on a false premise.
+He is being asked to write off forty years of investment — to admit that all that testimony, all that identity-building, was built on a false premise.

 The psychological cost of admitting that is staggering.
 No one has ever said, "I've been wrong about this for forty years, so I should keep being wrong."
 Instead, he changes his argument.
 He finds new reasons the verse doesn't mean what it says.
 He redefines words.
 He rationalizes.
 He does whatever it takes to protect the investment.